 The number of people affected by acute food insecurity climbed from 700,000 in February 2016 to 3.4 million in July 2017.
 Drought was declared a national disaster in February 2017.
 Most of the affected people are in arid and semi-arid lands, with conditions worst in Kilifi, Lamu, Marsabit, Tana River, and Turkana counties.
 The drought has deteriorated livestock conditions, water supplies, reduced harvests, and has caused conflict over resources.

-Kenya also hosts a large some one of the largest refugee populations in the world, just above 500,000, including over 300,000 from Somalia.
+Kenya also hosts one of the largest refugee populations in the world, at just above 500,000, including over 300,000 from Somalia.

 18/09: Almost 370,000 children are now acutely malnourished (296,000 MAM and 72,000 SAM), up from 343,000 in February 2017.

 13/09: As of September 2017, a nurses' strike continues to impact the provision of health services across the country.
-In six drought-affected counties, 50-80% percent of health facilities are not operational, further impacting the population already affected by the drought. ?
+In six drought-affected counties, 50-80% percent of health facilities are not operational due to the strike, further impacting the population already affected by the drought. ?

 Humanitarian access: increased inter-communal conflict and armed group attacks have hampered access.

 Education: 465,000 children remain out of school due to drought, food insecurity, lack of access to safe water and displacement.

 Food security: The average to below-average performance of the 2016 long rains has led to an increase in food insecurity.

 Information Gaps and needs

 - There is lack of information concerning humanitarian needs in Dadaab camps.